Masterpiece Story: Leonidas at Thermopylae by Jacques-Louis David

 Near the two trumpeters, there are two Greek villagers who are escaping from the battlefield with their goods.
 They might symbolize the citizens who evacuated their cities because of the Persian invasion.

-Accomplishments and values
+Accomplishments and Values

 Right above Leonidas, there is a structure.
 In front of this structure, we see a Greek warrior.
-At first glance, the structure seems like an ordinary Greek temple but it holds more meaning than that.
+At first glance, the building seems like an ordinary Greek temple but it holds more meaning than that.
 It symbolizes the accomplishments and values of the Greeks.
 The warrior who stands in front of him demonstrates that the Greeks are ready to fight and die for their civilization.
 It shows that they are willing to do everything to preserve what’s theirs.

 Right under the soldier who is inscribing the epitaph of Simonides on the mountain, there is a warrior whose eyes are shut.
 His name is Eurytus.
 According to Herodotus, Eurytus and Aristodamus were close friends.
 Before the main battle, their eyes were infected badly and this infection heavily diminished their sight.
 As a result of this, King Leonidas told them that they were free to go home since they would not be able to contribute to the battle in any meaningful way.